 If you are travelling from Ireland, both Aer Lingus and Ryanair travel to a number of airports in Spain and France.
 Aer Lingus travel to Santiago, Bilbao, Lisbon and Madrid while Ryanair serve Biarritz, Madrid, Porto and Santiago (on Wednesday and Sunday).
 They also serve Santander during the summer months.

 Should you wish to start your Camino from St Jean Pied de Port, the easiest option is to fly into Biarritz with Ryanair.
-From Biarritz, you must catch a shuttle bus or a taxi from the airport to Bayonne Gare, then get the train to St Jean Pied de Port.
+From Biarritz, you can catch a shuttle bus or a taxi from the airport to Bayonne Gare, then get the train to St Jean Pied de Port.
 There are usually four trains a day taking about 1h20m.
 The cost for a one-way ticket is about 10€.
 The shuttle bus leaves the airport regularly.
 The French Train company TER SCNF provides the rail service to St Jean Pied de Port.
 It is probably best to leave booking your train tickets until you reach Bayonne in case of delays.

 If you wish to start a little closer to Santiago in either Burgos, Leon or Ponferrada, probably the best bet is flying into Madrid with Ryanair.
 From Madrid’s Chamartin train station, there are regular trains to all cities.
 You can also get frequest buses at Madrid;s Avenida de America bus station.
 ALSA is the national bus company of Spain.

 And finally for those wishing to start in Sarria, Aer Lingus fly into Santiago airport.
 From the bus station in the city, Monbus brings passengers to Lugo and from Lugo, you must get a connecting bus to Sarria.
 As Sarria is the most popular starting point, I find it strange that there is no direct bus there but nevertheless.